ifIAmADJ/play_scala_mongo_seed/README.md

 # Build Your First Play-MongoDB Project!

 This project is a minimal version of Play! and I built it with **Scala** purely.

-I just modified it based on **Play Scala Seed** and added a MongoDB module so that this project will be able to use **MongoDB** as your database!
+I just modified it which based on **Play Scala Seed** and added a MongoDB module.
+This minimal project will be able to use **MongoDB** as your database, or just for testing, practicing, etc.

-AHHH,I am just a green hand and learning `scala`  now! but I hope that it will be of use to you if you want to build a sample web server with Scala too.

 ## Add MongoDB drivers to build.sbt